EQUALITY, DIVERSITY & INCLUSION

 Unconscious bias can occur at many stages throughout the recruiting process.
 For example, a recruiter may unconsciously write job descriptions that appeal more to a certain group of people.
 A recruiter looking for an IT developer might advertise a role as a “Java Ninja”, which could discourage women from applying because the title uses more masculine language.

-We are here to address and prevent those biases from talking root in the hiring process.
+We are here to address and prevent those biases from taking root in the hiring process.

-Awareness: We talk honestly and openly as a team about diversity & inclusion
+Awareness: We meet as an organisation on a quarterly basis to talk honestly and openly about diversity & inclusion

-We try to advertise our jobs through diverse channels, including those utilised by under-represented groups
+We aim to advertise our jobs through diverse channels, including those utilised by under-represented groups

 Where possible, we proactively source candidates from diverse groups and backgrounds for our talent pool